How Texture in Interior Design Impacts Emotion

 The interplay between interior design and psychology is all around us.
 You’ve probably heard some people say they dislike modern designs because they “feel cold” or “feel sterile,” while to others, the simplicity and straight lines are appealing because it “feels organized” or “feels clean.”

-On the flip side, the love of traditional design often comes from it “feeling warm” or “feels comfortable and inviting”.
+On the flip side, the love of traditional design often comes from its “feeling warm” or “feeling comfortable and inviting.”
 We already have a verbal expression of emotions when we talk about design styles, and peoples’ preferences often are based on how those designs make them feel.

 When it comes to texture specifically, it plays an incredibly large role in how a space feels.
-Color of your textures also matters, so if you haven’t already, check out how to make a space feel calm or energize a space with color.
-For now though, think about when you see a material, how you think it would feel if you touched it.
+The color of your textures also matters, so if you haven’t already, check out how to make a space feel calm or energize a space with color.
+For now, think about when you see a certain material and how you think it would feel if you touched it.

-Wood and metal can feel incredibly warm, and they add depth, visual interest and contrasting texture that appeals to many people.
+Materials used in interior design, like wood and metal, can feel incredibly warm, and they add depth, visual interest, and contrasting texture that appeals to many people.
 Wood that contains a lot of visible graining and knots without a high-polished finish “feels” soft, and copper is incredibly popular in part simply because of its naturally warmer color.
 If you’re looking for warmer woods, look for natural or reclaimed wood (which has the added benefit of being more eco-friendly as well).